For the latest on all Air plans, visit our Pricing page.

 Let’s say your billing date is the 8th of each month:

-Contact Air if your invoice line items are unclear, if you need a storage or contract change that is not available in workspace settings, or if you want help understanding which subscription changes are self-serve versus support-assisted.
+Contact Air if your invoice line items are unclear, if the plan or billing change you need does not appear in workspace settings, or if you need help understanding which subscription changes are self-serve versus support-assisted.
 Message us or email help@air.inc.